Advertisment

 24) 2019 – Tottenham 0-2 Liverpool

-An early goal can do one of two things to a match with such high stakes: galvanise the team that concedes and lead to a pulsating game or encourage the scorers to become more defensive, resolute and frustrating as they seek to protect their advantage.
+An early goal can do one of two things to a match with such high stakes: galvanize the team that concedes and leads to a pulsating game or encourage the scorers to become more defensive, resolute, and frustrating as they seek to protect their advantage.
 The 2019 Champions League final was a prime example of the latter.
 Mo Salah put Liverpool in front in the second minute and while Tottenham were the better side thereafter, they never really recovered to the point where they threatened to equalise.
 Divock Origi provided the last slice of bread to a fairly mediocre sandwich just before the final whistle.
 After the ridiculous drama of the respective semi-finals, this was perhaps an understandable anti-climax and a case of the result being so very much more important than the performance.

 23) 2022 – Liverpool 0-1 Real Madrid